Floorp-Projects/Floorp/testing/marionette/client/docs/basics.rst

    element.send_keys('hello!')
    print(element.get_attribute('style'))

-For the full list of possible commands, see the :class:`HTMLElement` reference.
+For the full list of possible commands, see the :class:`WebElement` reference.

 Be warned that a reference to an element object can become stale if it was